metabase/sample-driver/README.md

 * it connects to a real (Postgres) database and executes queries there
 * it has the test extensions defines, so that the full Metabase core test suite can run against it

+**Note**: although this is a functionally identical clone of the Postgres driver we ship with the product, it should not be used in production.
+It will not be maintained regularly or supported for production usage.

 ## Usage

 Build the same way as the suduko-driver